Dynamic Topological Data Analysis of Functional Human Brain Networks: Application to functional brain images

 \subsection{Global topological inference}

-We determined if there is overall topological difference between resting-state functional brain connectivity between males and females.
-We constructed time-varying graphs over with $p=20$ nodes, computed dynamic barcodes.
-We performed the permutation test with half million random permutations using the Wasserstein distance $\mathcal{L}_2(\p{x}, \p{y})$.
-We obtain the observed test statistic as $3257.2$ and the corresponding p-value $< 0.001$.
+We applied our method to determine if there is overall topological difference between resting-state functional brain connectivity between males and females.
+Sex differences in rs-fMRI have been a subject of considerable research interest.
+Studies have found that males and females exhibit different patterns of functional connectivity in the default mode network \cite{biswal.2010}.
+Research on specific brain regions like the amygdala has shown sex-specific connectivity patterns that could be linked to emotional processing \cite{kilpatrick.2006}.
+Sex differences in the rs-fMRI connectivity of the brain could be related to cognitive performance and behavioral traits \cite{satterthwaite.2015}.
+In diffusion tensor imaging study, males have been observed to have greater within-hemisphere connectivity, whereas females have greater between-hemisphere connectivity \cite{ingalhalikar.2014}.

+We performed Dynamic Embedding on \(d=6670\) time-varying connectivities.
+We employed a sliding window approach with a window size of \(p=60\).
+This window size was chosen to match the sliding window used for computing correlations to ensure consistency across different analytical methods and to minimize aliasing artifacts.
+Aliasing occurs when a signal is sampled at a rate leading to distortions or inaccuracies in the reconstructed signal.
+By aligning the window sizes, we enhanced the robustness and interpretability of our results.
+Figure \ref{fig:PD-dynam} displays the time-varying persistence diagrams for two subjects.
+There are total $m=168$ males and $n=232$ females.
+We performed the permutation test with 50 million random transpositions intermixed with one full permutation every 1000 transpositions on the Wasserstein distance $\mathcal{L}_2$ in discriminating sex.
+We obtain the observed ratio statistic of $0.9846$ and the corresponding $p$-value $0.0223$.
 Thus, we conclude that the proposed method distinctly discriminates the functional connectivity between females and males.
 Figure~\ref{fig:real_hist} plots the histogram of the test statistic and the corresponding observed test statistic (in dashed red).